4 Ways to Prepare for a Virtual Career Fair

 Today’s job interview is evolving.
 Companies that once recruited solely from a local talent pool are expanding their talent searches beyond the radius of their home cities, identifying top performers through virtual career fairs and diversifying their workforces through remote hiring.

 Your college or alma mater is a great place to start when looking for virtual career fair opportunities.
-Ashford University is hosting its first virtual career fair on Wednesday, July 29 from 12 p.m. to 6 p.m.
+Ashford University is hosting a virtual career fair on Wednesday, October 7, from 12 p.m. to 6 p.m.
 PST.
-You can register online and see a list of participating employers, as well as the times they will be available to chat with job seekers.
-Mark those times on your calendar and start preparing now, or reach out to Career Services for more help in your job search.
+Register online now and then follow the guidelines below to prepare in advance to meet with recruiters.
+And as always, reach out to Career Services for more help in your job search.

 What Is a Virtual Career Fair?

 Typically, when you register for a virtual career fair, you will have the opportunity to engage with a number of employers inside their respective chat rooms.
 Participating employers will provide a window of time as well as a list of posted jobs, as well as required qualifications or academic experience.
 By doing so in advance, they are giving you a chance to prepare and develop specific questions about specific positions.